rafaelromao/get-myinprogressworkitems/README.md

 - Run Install-Module.bat to install the module on powershell

 ## How to use it?
-It is recommended to register an alias like `inpid` in your PowerShell profile.
+It is recommended to register aliases like `inpid` and `commit` in your PowerShell profile.

 ### Editing your Powershell profile
 To check if you have a powershell profile, enter: `Test-Path $profile`.
 If it returns False, you need to create a profile.